maximeb97/SG-Resurrection-Debug/README.md

 #### Blacklist:
 Create "dbg_blacklist.txt" in the game folder.
 Write on each line a string that you want to filter.
+It works for debug messages and packets log.

 Exemple of "dbg_blacklist.txt":
 ````dbg_blacklist.txt